Drivetrain Solutions

 8Conclusion

-When viewed together, transaction data, macroeconomic trends, and transfer tape totals confirm that Lockhart has entered a new economic phase:
+Taken together, transaction data, macroeconomic trends, and transfer tape totals indicate that Lockhart has entered a new economic phase:

-• Retail leakage is no longer marginal — it is structural and measurable
+• Retail leakage is structural and measurable, not marginal

 • Visitor and resident demand are both proven and actionable